Cattle, banteng, and yak

 The generic name Bos is from the Greek boûs (‘ox’), derived from Sanskrit gaús, plural go.
 The specific name taurus is Latin for ‘bull’, derived from Proto-Indo-European tawros.

-Heifers, grazing on an islet in Roskilde Fjord, Denmark.
+Evening light on heifers, grazing on an islet in Roskilde Fjord, Denmark.
 (Photo copyright © by Kaj Halberg)

 Heifers are usually very curious.
 If you lie down in their grazing field, they will surely come and sniff to you. – Jersey cattle, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)